-While the Trust is operated as a liquid trust, it should be noted that the underlying assets are not necessarily liquid in nature and therefore the Constitution provides a maximum of 15 months within which Trilogy Funds must meet withdrawal requests from the holders of Ordinary Units and Platform Units and still treat the trust as liquid.
+While the Trust is operated as a liquid trust, it should be noted that the underlying assets are not necessarily liquid in nature and therefore the Constitution provides a maximum of 15 months within which Trilogy Funds must meet withdrawal requests and still treat the trust as liquid.
 The Trust is not an 'at call' cash account and should not be treated as such.